Skip to main content

 Display Your Settings

-By default, settings defined with proper display names will automatically be displayed by our SettingsView renderers.
-This default implementation provides automatic setting controls to be generated for you on the module page of Blish HUD fully wired.
+By default, settings with proper display names automatically appear through the SettingsView renderers.
+The default implementation generates fully wired controls for you on the module page in Blish HUD.

 public override IView GetSettingsView() {